 Contact meTo contribute to this collective history project, send pictures and stories about the older women in your life to email@example.com.
 The more information you can include (date, place, etc.), the better.

-TagsAbout Me advertising advice literature African American aprons Asian American book review California cheerful granny coats colors comparative designers eccentric first ladies Florida fur generations glasses hair hats/headcoverings house dress Illinois jewelry Mrs. Exeter New Look New York pants photographer popular culture power dressing resources sewing shirtwaist shoes sizes skin special events sportswear Texas textile patterns textiles Washington DC women's organizations World War Two
+TagsAbout Me advertising advice literature African American Asian American book review California cheerful granny coats colors comparative designers eccentric first ladies Florida fur generations glasses hair hats/headcoverings house dress Illinois jewelry Mrs. Exeter New Look New York pants photographer popular culture power dressing resources sewing shirtwaist shoes sizes skin special events special occasion sportswear Texas textile patterns textiles Washington DC women's organizations World War Two

 Tag Archives: World War One